Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Preliminaries

 EAs evolve solutions from generation to generation, where the state of the next generation depends on the previous one.
-Obviously, it can be seen from Definition~\ref{MC} that the Markov chain has the characteristic of ``memorylessness", which means that the state at the next time is independent of all previous states.
-As a result, EAs were always naturally modeled by Markov chains~\cite{he2003towards}.
-Based on this fact, the ENAS algorithm, which is an extension of EA, can also be modeled by the Markov chain.
-For clarity, the mapping of the core components of EAs and the Markov chains are shown in Table \ref{tab:notation_definitions}.
-Particularly, a multiset with $\lambda$ solutions or individuals corresponds to a population, whereas an individual $s$ in the EA corresponds to a CNN architecture in the ENAS algorithm.
-When the population size $\lambda$ is one, the state space of the Markov chain corresponds to the solution space $S$; otherwise, it corresponds to the population space $\chi$.
-We call a population optimal if it contains at least one optimal solution, and the subspace composed of the optimal population is called target state space $\chi^*$.
+Thus, EAs can be modeled by Markov chains~\cite{he2003towards}.
+For clarity, the mapping between the core components of EAs and the Markov chains is shown in Table \ref{tab:notation_definitions}.
+Note that, we call a population optimal if it contains at least one optimal solution.
+The subspace composed of the optimal population is called target population space.

-Let $\{{\xi_t}\} _{t=0}^{+\infty}$ be the Markov chain associated with an EA.
-Its \textit{first hitting time} which is used to measure the time complexity of EAs starting with the initial state $\xi_0$ is defined by